sketch-hq/SketchAPI/docs/pages/plugins-notarize-plugins.md

 ### Notarization using the command line

-1. Drop your framework into your .sketchplugin bundle and zip the entire bundle.
+1. Create a ZIP archive of your `.sketchplugin` bundle (including your native frameworks or binaries).
-2. Code-sign the zip using this command in the terminal.
-The identifier must match the bundle identifier of your plugin framework (not necessarily your plugin identifier in the manifest).
+2. Code-sign the ZIP archive using this command in the terminal.
+The identifier must match the bundle identifier of your plugin framework in Xcode (not necessarily your plugin identifier in the manifest).

    ```bash
    codesign -f -s "Developer ID Application: Bob Ross" --timestamp --identifier "com.organization.PluginName" path/to/select-shapes.sketchplugin-1.0.zip
    ```

-3. Send the zip for notarization:
+3. Send the ZIP to Apple for notarization:

    ```bash
    xcrun altool --notarize-app -f path/to/select-shapes.sketchplugin-1.0.zip --primary-bundle-id "com.example.sketch.plugin.select-shapes" -u "user@example.com" -p "app-specific-password"